Winning the war for talent in the post-pandemic world

 1. Flexible working hours are more important than flexible locations.

-Location flexibility has a significant impact on knowledge workers’ ability to manage stress (58% higher for those working fully remotely), their work-life balance (45% higher) and their overall satisfaction at work (30% higher).
+Location flexibility has a significant impact on knowledge workers’ ability to manage stress (58% higher for those working fully remote), their work-life balance (45% higher) and their overall satisfaction at work (30% higher).

-But schedule flexibility has an even more dramatic impact: employees are more productive and significantly less stressed – and they even report being better connected to the people and information that they need to get the job done (see the chart below for detailed numbers).
+But schedule flexibility has an even more dramatic impact: Employees are more productive and significantly less stressed—and they even report being better connected to the people and information they need to get the job done (see below chart for detailed numbers).

 But flexibility has its limits.
 Knowledge workers still want some structure in their workday.
-Two thirds (65.6%) want a balance between full flexibility and a predictable framework.
-Typically, this consists of a limited set of core team hours (e.g. 10:00–14:00) for meetings and quick responses, while allowing for individual flexibility the rest of the day.
+Two-thirds (65.6%) want a balance between full flexibility and a predictable framework.
+Typically, this consists of a limited set of core team hours (e.g., 10 a.m.–2 p.m.) for meetings and quick responses, while allowing for individual flexibility the rest of the day.

 2. The office has a role to play, but digital infrastructure is the big differentiator.